xAirx/ReactNative-RestaurantAppProject/README.md

     Objective 2

-    * The new Node module, promoRouter is implemented and used within your server to support the /promotions end point.
+    * The new Node module, promoRouter is implemented and used to support the /promotions end point.
     * The REST API supports GET, PUT, POST and DELETE operations on /promotions and GET, PUT, POST and DELETE operations on /promotions/:promoId end points.

     Objective 3

-    * The new Node module, leaderRouter is implemented and used within your server to support the /leaders end point.
+    * The new Node module, leaderRouter is implemented and used to support the /leaders end point.
     * The REST API supports GET, PUT, POST and DELETE operations on /leadership and GET, PUT, POST and DELETE operations on /leaders/:leaderId end points.